Fr0sT-Brutal/Delphi_OSMMap/README.md

 If you wish to use **Synapse** network engine and don't have it yet, you can take it from **Releases** section.

+Screen shows Demo app built with Delphi and running on Windows using OSM tiles with random map marks, random track and square painted from callback.

 ![screen1](https://raw.githubusercontent.com/Fr0sT-Brutal/Delphi_OSMMap/master/Screen/screen1.png)

+Screen shows Demo app built with Delphi and running on Windows using Google tiles

 ![screen2](https://raw.githubusercontent.com/Fr0sT-Brutal/Delphi_OSMMap/master/Screen/screen2.png)